awsdocs/aws-snowball-developer-guide/doc_source/using-adapter-supported-api.md

 </Status>
 ```

-## Supported REST API Actions for Amazon S3<a name="using-adapter-s3api"></a>
+## Supported REST API actions for the Amazon S3 adapter<a name="using-adapter-s3api"></a>

-Following, you can find the list of Amazon S3 REST API actions that are supported for using the Amazon S3 interface\.
+Following, you can find the list of Amazon S3 REST API actions that are supported for using the Amazon S3 adapter\.
 The list includes links to information about how the API actions work with Amazon S3\.
 The list also covers any differences in behavior between the Amazon S3 API action and the AWS Snowball Edge device counterpart\.
 All responses coming back from an AWS Snowball Edge device declare `Server` as `AWSSnowball`, as in the following example\.

 ```
 HTTP/1.1 201 OK